Earthquake Hazard Centre

 (1 MB, PDF File)

-- A Summary of the Seismic Performance of Confined Masonry Buildings
+- A Summary of the Paper "Overview of Seismic Strengthening Interventions in School Buildings in Portugal"

 Contact the Earthquake Hazard Centre (EHC)